codefellows-seattle-javascript-401d23/13-14-relationship-mapping/lab-carl/README.md

-# Lab 13 - Single Resource Mongo and Express API
+# Lab 14 - Single Resource Mongo and Express API
 **Author**: Carl Olson
 **Version**: 1.0.0

 ## Overview
-This lab project was a continuation of the previous express and mongodb lab.
+This lab project was a continuation of the previous lab.
 I used express to handle http requests and MongoDB with mongoose for persistence.
 My mongoose model is of a city, which has properties of name, population, and a timestamp.

 Middleware is used for parsing (route level), logging (app level), error handling (app level).